unicode-org/message-format-wg/exploration/number-selection.md

 Number literals in the MessageFormat v2 syntax use the [format defined for a JSON number](https://www.rfc-editor.org/rfc/rfc8259#section-6).
-A numeric literal `key` value exactly matches the resolved vlaue of an `operand` if, when the `key` is parsed into a number, the value of the `operand` is equal to that of the parsed `key`.
+A numeric literal `key` value exactly matches the resolved value of an `operand` if, when the `key` is parsed into a number using this syntax, the value of the `operand` is equal to that of the parsed `key`.

 > [!NOTE]
 > This might involve casting or converting the value of the parsed `key` or the `operand`